-This is your opportunity to join the dynamic Zoo Operations team at Woodland Park Zoo.
-Applications are now being accepted for Electrician in the Facilities department.
-There is one full-time, regularly benefited position to be filled at this time.
+This is your opportunity to join the Woodland Park Zoo as an Electrician with the Facilities Team!
+There is one full-time, regular, benefitted position open at this time.

 This position diagnoses, installs, repairs, and/or maintains electrical equipment, electrical systems, and electrical or electronic control systems.